roggiii/raspiShakeUDPtoSerial/README.md

 - **client.py** provides dummy shake data to configurable UDP port for testing purposes
 - **config.ino** config file for the serial and udp communication parameters

+# Download wave form data
+connect to shake via ftp and go to `/opt/data/archive/YEAR/NETWORK/STATION/CHANNEL/<DAILY MINISEED FILES>`.
+These can be opened with [SWARM](https://manual.raspberryshake.org/swarm.html).

 # Setup
 Description of the steps to take when to operate shake offline and analyse the data locally.